mtelligent/Handlebars-For-Sitecore/README.md

 When using components, you need to use a "container component" to define the context and a handlebar template component to define the presentation.

 There are 3 main Sitecore Data Container Components:
-- Handlebar Container ñ Set the Data Source to the Item you want to bind to.
+- Handlebar Container ‚Äì Set the Data Source to the Item you want to bind to.
 Leave blank to allow binding to the Context Item.
-- Handlebar Collection ñ Allows you to specify a folder or collection of Items to be bound.
+- Handlebar Collection ‚Äì Allows you to specify a folder or collection of Items to be bound.
 "Items" is the top most collection for binding.
-- Handlebar Query ñ Will use a Sitecore query to fetch items to be bound based on Rendering Parameters.
+- Handlebar Query ‚Äì Will use a Sitecore query to fetch items to be bound based on Rendering Parameters.
 "Items" is the top most collection for binding.

 The query container is pretty flexible.
 We added some syntax helpers to the Field Filters section to make it easier to define generic rules.ncluding:
-- Negation ñ Prefix the value with ! if you want the filter to say ìnot equal toî instead of the default equal to.
+- Negation ‚Äì Prefix the value with ! if you want the filter to say ‚Äúnot equal to‚Äù instead of the default equal to.
-- Match the ID of Sitecore Context Item ñ Use a value of $ID if you want a field on the template to match the ID of the current page
+- Match the ID of Sitecore Context Item ‚Äì Use a value of $ID if you want a field on the template to match the ID of the current page
 - Match a value of a field on the Context Item.
 Use a value of $ followed by the field name to compare a field on the bound item to a field on the page Item.

 Keep in mind your search index needs to be up to date to leverage the query container.

 There are two other containers that can bind to other kinds of data:
 - Facet Container - Allows you to bind to any facet (OOB or Custom) to easily surface facet data.
-- JSON Rest Container - can bind any restful ìgetî url that you configure it to a template.
+- JSON Rest Container - can bind any restful ‚Äúget‚Äù url that you configure it to a template.

 # Handlebar Helpers